cchauve/AGO-pipeline/data/VectorBase/README.md

 The file `genes_20230311.txt.gz` was downloaded from VectorBase (https://vectorbase.org/vectorbase/app/) on 2023-03-11

-Genes assigned to no orthology group (NA) or to no chrn=omosme (UNKN) or to the Y chromosome (Y_unplaced) are discarded.
+Genes assigned to no orthology group (NA) or to no chromosme (UNKN) or to the Y chromosome (Y_unplaced) are discarded.
 Genes included into another gene are discarded.
 The branch lengths on the species tree are estimated in million years.

 ```